ChetanMadasu/ColdTOFU/README.md

 or

-`pip install -e .` from the source directory to modify the code according to you usage.
+`pip install -e .` from the source directory to modify the code according to your usage.

 [![DOI](https://zenodo.org/badge/544229576.svg)](https://zenodo.org/badge/latestdoi/544229576)